Introduction to Artificial Intelligence

 There are hundreds of definitions of artificial intelligence.
 Most contain a bias as to whether the writer of the definition sees AI as dealing with thinking versus acting, and whether they see it as trying to model humans or capturing intelligence (rationality) abstractly.

-Thinking Thinking humanly — cognitive modeling.
+Thinking Thinking humanly: Cognitive modeling.
 Systems should solve problems the same way humans do.
-Thinking rationally — the use of logic.
+Thinking rationally: Using logic.
 Need to worry about modeling uncertainty and dealing with complexity.

-Acting Acting humanly — the Turing Test approach.
-Acting rationally — the study of rational agents: agents that maximize the expected value of their performance measure given what they currently know.
+Acting Acting humanly: The Turing Test approach.
+Acting rationally: The study of rational agents, that is, agents that maximize the expected value of their performance measure given what they currently know.

 Eight more can be found here.
 And a handful more here.